skue/SKUTouchPresenter/README.markdown

 them follow your touches.
 It displays a dot (or multiple dots) wherever the screen is touched.
-You can configure the dot's color and opacity, and you can also have the dot(s) appear only when the device is mirroring to a second display (via AirPlay or adapter cable).
+You can configure the dot's color and opacity, and you can also have the dot(s) appear only when the device is mirroring to a second display via AirPlay or an adapter cable.

 A sample app is included, which allows you to turn dots on & off and customize the color/opacity: